siposm/adt-demo-exam-2/README.md

 - Call the delegate from the method, and return the output.

 ## Testing
-- Loop through the elements and validate all of them using the UserEmailValidator.
+- Loop through the elements and validate all of them using the `UserEmailValidator`.
 If the user's email was valid, save it to the database; otherwise write out to the console that the user was not fulfilled the requiremenets.
 - Loop through the items (queried from the database!) and write out the user's and their tweets.

 ## LINQ data querying